Locate an ACVR Radiologist or Radiation Oncologist in your area.

 Candidates who pass the Preliminary Examination may apply to sit for the Certifying Examination.

 Candidates who fail the Preliminary Examination may apply to retake the Preliminary Examination.
 Failing candidates will receive a letter from the Examination Director detailing specific areas of weaknesses and strengths to aid in their preparation for the next examination.

 All cases will be referenced to a specific objective listed in the current ACVR Certifying Examination Objectives.

 Examination Committee members choose the cases used for each section.
 Each examiner selects cases for their own section but may also provide cases for other sections, as can the Examination Chair and the Assistant Chair.
 Before being approved for final use, all cases, the expected responses and scoring criteria are reviewed by the entire examination committee for suitability.

 Any animal commonly seen in veterinary practice may be used as the subject of an examination question but dogs, cats, and horses are most frequent.
 The examination is designed to test recognition of radiographic signs in general (similar in any species) or recognition of species-specific disease.
-Candidates should expect that the cases used for the thoracic, abdominal and musculoskeletal sections will generally consist of radiographs, but other modalities (such as CT, MRI, sonograms, or scintigrams) may be included, either separately or as part of a multi-modality examination.
+Candidates should expect that the cases used for the thoracic, abdominal and musculoskeletal sections will generally consist of radiographs, but other modalities (such as CT, MRI, sonograms, or scintigrams) may be included or as part of a multi-modality examination.